 If the connection is slow, head towards your router/ modem and reboot it.
 Once you are done, reconnect your Roku streaming device to the internet, and the issue will be solved.

-One of the most convenient ways to fix a Netflix stopped working issue is by restarting your Roku device.
-You might be assuming that restarting means just switch off and on the Roku streaming device.
+2. Restart your Roku: One of the most convenient ways to fix a Netflix stopped working issue is by restarting your Roku device.
+You might be assuming that restarting means just switching off and on the Roku streaming device.

 But, that’s not all!

 You need to restart your Roku device correctly to ensure that it reloads and refreshes the OS perfectly.
 Here’s how to do it.